The Olympics Caffeine Limit; Why Caffeine is Legal under Olympic Rules and Why Athletes Use Caffeine

 But wait… we’re not done yet.
 Caffeine also increases dopamine.
 Dopamine activates the pleasure in parts of the brain.
 It has been suspected that this also contributes to caffeine addiction.
 Physiologically, caffeine makes us you feel alert, pumps adrenaline to give you energy and changes dopamine production to make you feel good.

 In addition to various psychological and physiological benefits, numerous studies have documented caffeine’s ergogenic effect on athletic performance, particularly in regard to endurance.
 If you're wondering what this means, then read on...
 Studies show that drinking coffee before a workout, you will extend your endurance in moderately strenuous aerobic activity.
 Other studies, researching caffeine consumption on elite distance runners and distance swimmers, show increased performance times following caffeine consumption.
 That's one of the reasons that Team GB runner, Jo Meek, includes Brilliant Racoon coffee and Hectic Hamster coffee in her training and race preparation.
+(You can read more about the science in our blog Caffeine and Sport - the facts)

 Interestingly, a study measuring voluntary and electrically stimulated muscle actions found that caffeine produced no effect on maximal muscular force.
 Even though it might not make you stronger, the same study showed findings that suggest caffeine has an ergogenic effect on muscle during repetitive, low frequency stimulation and we certainly enjoy drinking coffee before our cross-fit training sessions.